Harry J Olson Senior Center

 The meeting place at 624 Gillette flourished.
 As more events and activities were added: from square dancing, lip reading classes and much more the retirees were finding that they were growing out of their building.
 In 1974 the hunt was on for a new place to meet.
 The Board wanted to stay on the Northside of La Crosse and found a building to purchase.
 The Bethany Free Church at 1607 North Street.
 The City purchased the building from Herman Tillman who owned it at that time.
 The building was originally built in 1886.
 It was the Chicago Burlington and Northern Railroad Dormitory back then.

 Well, as the story goes...after the purchase in 1975 many ambitious seniors brought their hammers and saws to be part of the remodeling.
 Never looking for a handout, the seniors wanted to pull their weight in this new endeavor.
 The kitchen was overhauled and modernized, the walls and ceilings were replaced and painted, windows repaired, floors buffed and carpeted.
-This as they say was all done by the "White haired senior brigade".
+This as they say was all done by the "Silver haired senior brigade".

 On May 2, 1976 the Harry J Olson Multi-Purpose Center celebrated it's grand open house.
 Goverment officials from Senator Paul Offner to Mayor Zielke (and many more) were all here to celebrate the new home for seniors to gather.
 A new flag which had been flown over the White House was raised outside our doors.